Fairfield, Iowa: Education

 The Fairfield Community School District is home to nearly 2,500 students, teachers, administrators and staff, with two elementary schools (Pence Elementary and Washington Elementary), a middle school, and a 3A high school.
 The high school has approximately 630 students and 75 staff members.
 The current high school building was built in 1939 on 23.2 acre.
 The total cost of the construction was approximately $550,000.
 In 1984, an addition to the school provided a commons area, new library, new kitchen, a counseling office, and an expansion of the gymnasium.
 In the 2001–2002 school year, the district added a new transportation building.

 In 2010, Lincoln Elementary school was closed due to budget cuts.
 Also, all fifth grade classes were moved to the Fairfield Middle School.
 The Fairfield school board voted to use the building for Fairfield High School's alternative school in 2010–11.
 Fairfield was also home to Fairfield Christian School for a number of years.

-Fairfield also has two private schools, Maharishi School (US) and Cornerstone Primary School.
+Fairfield also has two private schools, Maharishi School (US) and Singing Cedars.
 The city is home to Maharishi International University (MIU) (formerly Maharishi University of Management [MUM]), a private university that moved to Fairfield in 1974 after purchasing the former campus of Parsons College.
 Following a national conference held in 1979, about 800 people moved to Fairfield at the urging of MIU's founder.

 Media

 Radio

-Fairfield has several radio stations including KHOE 90.5 FM, KKFD-FM 95.9, and KMCD 1570 AM.
+Fairfield has several radio stations, including KHOE 90.5 FM, KKFD-FM 95.9, and KMCD 1570 AM.